WDI-SEA/notes/00-config-deployment/installfest/osx.md

 * macOS Big Sur – 11
 * macOS Monterey – 12

-Here is how you chang the default shell from ZSH to Bash:
+Here is how you change the default shell to Bash:

 * Run `cat /etc/shells` to see a list of the available shells on your OS.
 * Run `chsh -s /bin/bash` to change the default shell to Bash.